 To get a CDL, you must pass knowledge and skills tests.
-This manual will help you pass the tests.
+You also may need to pass additional tests, including drive tests, depending on the vehicles you plan to drive.
+This manual will help you prepare for the tests.
 This manual is not a substitute for a truck driver training class or program.
 Formal training is the most reliable way to learn the many special skills required for safely driving a large commercial vehicle and becoming a professional driver in the trucking industry.